mrsuh/blog/docs/articles/2024/sqlite-index-visualization-structure/index.md

 ...
 ```

 Great!
-Now the easiest part remains — displaying all of this visually.
+The next step was to display everything visually — an easy part of the process.

-I found a library [d3-org-tree](https://github.com/benyasin/d3-org-tree) for visualizing index structures.
+I found a library called [d3-org-tree](https://github.com/benyasin/d3-org-tree) for visualizing index structures.
-Here’s what it looked like in early stages:
+Here’s how it looked in the early stages:

 ![](./images/test-tree-d3.png)

-There was a problem: spacing between pages wasn’t customizable, and as tree depth and page count per level increased,
-the image became very large, making details hard to view.
+However, there was a problem: I couldn’t adjust the spacing between Pages, so as the tree became deeper and more Pages were added at each level, the image became too large and hard to read.

 ![](./images/test-tree-d3-wide.png)

-I tried editing JS/CSS, but it wasn’t effective.
+I tried adjusting it with JavaScript and CSS, but it didn’t work well.

-After several trials with d3-org-tree, I decided it was more convenient to use text.
+After a few tries with d3-org-tree, I decided that using text to display the structure would be simpler.

 Example:
 ```bash
 ------------------------------------------------------------------------------------------------------------------------